MolarVerse/PQ/docs/sphinx/src/userGuide/inputFile.rst

     virial_file = {file} -> "default.vir"

-The :code:`virial_file` keyword sets the name for the output file containing the virial tensor of the system.
+The ``virial_file`` keyword sets the name for the :ref:`virialFile`, which stores information about the virial tensor throughout the MD simulation.

 .. centered:: *default value* = "default.vir"

-Stress_File
+.. _stressfilekey:

+Stress File
 ===========

 .. admonition:: Key